-3 Things Impacting Your Indoor Air Quality05/02/2016 The term “air pollution” usually makes you think of the air outside of the home.
+3 Things Impacting Your Indoor Air Quality Posted May 2, 2016 The term “air pollution” usually makes you think of the air outside of the home.
 Actually, indoor air quality can be just as harmful as outdoor air.
 It makes sense.
 We are spending more time indoors and our homes are becoming more energy-efficient, which means they’re air tight and trapping contaminants inside.
 You need to know what’s negatively affecting your indoor air quality in order to make it better.
 Here are three common problems with your indoor air quality.
 1. Humidity Levels Managing humidity levels can be tricky.
 Higher amounts of humidity can assist with the growth of mold, mildew and bacteria.
 Lower amounts of humidity can damage your mucous membranes and increase the probability of contracting a cold or flu and heighten other respiratory problems.
 Plus, the furniture and woodwork can be damaged by both low and high humidity levels.
 Fortunately, you can balance your home’s humidity levels with humidifiers and dehumidifiers.
 2. Allergens The most frequent indoor allergen is dust mites.
 As a matter of fact, their droppings are one of the most common causes of asthma and allergy symptoms.
 Because dust mites like pillows and bedding, your bedroom is a retreat for allergens.
 Another big factor is pet dander.
 So, if your pets sleep your bedroom, even more allergens are building up.
 You can decrease the number of allergens in your bedroom by washing your bedding regularly and using a vacuum that has a HEPA filter.
 You can take eliminating allergens to a new level with a whole-home air filtration system.
 A professional from Air Unlimited Heating & Cooling can show you all your options and help you determine the perfect system for your needs.
 3. Household Chemicals and Odors While you might think it’s logical to cover up bad household smells with air fresheners, they can actually cause health issues—like eye, throat and lung irritation—due to the chemicals they contain.
 This holds true for other household cleaners.
 Plus, these dangers pose greater risk to children and elderly people with respiratory issues.
 These health risks are even more reason to consider a Lennox® whole-home filtration system.
 The air in your house should contribute to your health, not harm it.
 We want to offer our expertise to ensure you have the best indoor air quality available.
 To schedule an in-home air assessment or inquire about indoor air quality, call us at 816-286-7258.
-If it’s simpler for you, you can also schedule your appointment with us online.